liferay/liferay-docs/userGuide/en/chapters/14-installation-and-setup.markdown

 - **Hot Fixes:** These are short-term fixes given for each customer issue until a full fix pack is released.
 Unlike fix packs, hot fixes will be provided only on a per-ticket basis through our Liferay support team.
-Customers should always replace their hot fixes after a component-based fix pack has been released.

 - **Aggregated Fix Packs:** These maintenance releases include only fixes and will be a combination of previous fix packs bundled together.
-A new bundle of Liferay will be released approximately every six months, or so.
+A new bundle will be released approximately every six months to one year, depending on the nature of the fixes.
 These fix packs will be integrated into the release before the customer downloads the new bundles.

 #### Comments and Recommendations